Georgia Layoffs — November 2019

 |---|---|---|---|---|

-The largest notice was filed by Fred's, Inc at its Dublin facility, reporting 101 affected workers.
-Fred's, Inc followed with 101 workers.
+The biggest impact was at Fred's at its Dublin facility, reporting 101 affected workers.
+Challenger Turf followed with 58 workers.

-The trends suggest a easing in workforce disruptions across Georgia, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Georgia, with filings falling below both recent and year-ago levels.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Georgia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Georgia WARN notices, browse layoffs by state, or download the full dataset.